rklaehn/rklaehn.github.io/_posts/2018-06-09-efficient-telemetry-storage-on-ipfs.md

 One thing that is immediately obvious is that JSON is not a very efficient storage format for many kinds of data, especially numeric data.
 E.g. the number 100 can be encoded as a single byte, which is a factor of three improvement.
 For strings the improvement is not as drastic, but still significant.

-An encoding format that binary and schemaless is [CBOR](https://tools.ietf.org/html/rfc7049).
+An encoding format that is binary and schemaless is [CBOR](https://tools.ietf.org/html/rfc7049).
 It stands for *Concise Binary Object Representation*.
 The fact that the author of the format is called *Carsten Bormann* is a mere coincidence.

 IPFS is [using CBOR](https://github.com/ipld/specs/blob/master/IPLD.md#serialized-data-formats) as serialized format, so whenever you add JSON to ipfs using the ipfs dag API, it is actually stored as more efficient CBOR.